-1. After the conclusion of the investigation, the complainant or respondent may seek an appeal of the findings solely on the basis of either (a) prejudicial procedural error or (b) the discovery of previously unavailable relevant evidence that could significantly impact the outcome, or the investigator's recommendation.

-2. Appeals must be submitted in writing to the Superintendent within five business days of receiving notice of the outcome of the investigation.

-3. Upon receipt of a valid appeal, the Superintendent shall provide notice to the other party, along with an opportunity to provide a written statement within five business days.

-4. The Superintendent shall review the available documentation and may conduct further investigation if deemed appropriate.

-5. The Superintendent's decision on the appeal shall be provided to the parties within 10 calendar [or business] days, if practicable.
+- 1. After the conclusion of the investigation, the complainant or respondent may seek an appeal of the findings solely on the basis of either (a) prejudicial procedural error or (b) the discovery of previously unavailable relevant evidence that could significantly impact the outcome. - 2.
+Appeals must be submitted in writing to the Superintendent within five business days after receiving notice of the resolution. - 3.
+Upon receipt of a valid appeal, the Superintendent shall provide notice to the other party, along with an opportunity to provide a written statement within five business days. - 4.
+The Superintendent shall review the available documentation and may conduct further investigation if deemed appropriate. - 5.
+The Superintendent's decision on the appeal shall be provided to the parties within 10 business days, if practicable.
 The Superintendent's decision shall be final.